A Brief History

 Somehow the hateful posts presumably made by the perpetrator escaped the notice of New Zealand authorities, and perhaps no concerned citizen reported the potential danger to the police.
 Or maybe the posts were reported and not acted on, we do not know at this time.
 What we do know is that this suspect was not exactly sly about hiding his intentions, and probably should have been reported to authorities and stopped before carrying out his murderous rampage.
 A curious aspect of the social media manifesto (16,000 words worth covering 74 pages) is the suspect referring to President Trump of the US as a symbol of White Supremacy, but not a leader. (“a symbol of renewed white identity and common purpose, ” but going on to explain, “As a symbol of renewed white identity and common purpose?
 Sure.
 As a policy maker and leader?
 Dear god no.”) The suspect also claimed to be inspired by American White Supremacist/murderer Dylann Roof who shot up a Charleston, South Carolina church in 2015, killing 9 African Americans.

-Questions for Students (and others): Is this Christchurch massacre backlash against years of Islamic extremist terrorism?
+Question for students (and subscribers): Is this Christchurch massacre backlash against years of Islamic extremist terrorism?
 Are anti-Muslim and anti-immigrant violent acts increasing worldwide?
 What can be done to stop these heinous acts?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!